strmlineapp-ux/agileflow/src/docs/user-manual.md

 ## 7. Settings & Preferences

 Access your preferences by clicking your avatar in the bottom-left corner of the sidebar and selecting **"Account Settings"**.
-This page allows you to customize your experience and manage your profile.
+This page has no visible header.

 - **Change Colour Scheme**: Choose between `light` and `dark` themes.
 You can also select a custom primary color to override the theme's default.
 - **Set Default Calendar View**: Select which calendar view you want to see when you log in.